 You are probably not the only one in your company that is feeling the Zoom fatigue.
 Talk to your colleagues about it and establish a meeting-free day.
 On that day, the whole company decides not to schedule meetings.
 This will give you a chance to focus on heads-down work without trying to fit it in between calls.
 You can also flip it, and have one day where people can book meetings.
 If that is doable of course.

 Do you really have to attend all video calls?
 The answer is probably no. This is one of the toughest things you’ll have to do, but it is really effective.
 You can ask the meeting requester what they want to discuss and see if that works for you.
 If you think the meeting won’t be worth your time, feel free to decline.

 - Use recorded asynchronous videos instead of calls

 Video messages can sometimes completely replace video calls.
 They are more efficient and clear.
 Not only do they save us time, but also our colleagues’ time.

 Video calls are here to stay, but Zoom fatigue isn’t.
-Follow these steps and they will help you develop a working routine.
+While using Zoom and its alternatives, follow these steps and they will help you develop a working routine.
 You will soon start to see the video calls as a productivity tool and not a problem.
 As I mentioned earlier, you can always use other platforms such as Chanty that offer more than just video calls.
 Our platform gives you a chance to record yourself talking, send messages, GFs, emojis, and so much more.
 These features make the battle against Zoom fatigue a lot easier.